rmorsomme/Fractals-and-Chaos-Game/RMD_Script.md

   ggsave(paste("Triangular Fractal with p =", p, ".jpeg"),
          width = 4, height = 2 * sqrt(3), path = "Plots")
   return(g)

 }
 ```

-Running the function with its arguments left to their defaults values generates the Sierpinski Gasket.
+With its arguments left to their defaults values, the function generates the Sierpinski Gasket.

 ``` r
 generate_sg()